Pima County Community College District

 Up to four Representatives serve on the Board of Directors but are not officers.
 They serve as Chairpersons for the standing committees, hold meetings, provide monthly reports to the officers, and identify membership concerns.
 They are responsible for representing ACES and the College through participation on official committees such as, but not limited to, Meet and Confer, Benefits, and other work groups and task forces as assigned by the President.
 Representatives serve two-year, staggered terms.
 They will be elected in alternating years: two in one year and two in the next year.

 A. The standing committees for ACES will be as follows:

-4. The Exempt Professional Development Committee will be chaired by one Member-at-Large will include the Treasurer and at least three additional exempt employees.
+- The Exempt Professional Development Committee will be chaired by one Representative will include the Treasurer and at least three additional exempt employees.
 This committee serves as major conduit for exempt staff professional development and as the recommending body to the College Administration for activities and events pertaining to exempt staff professional development.

 B. Except as otherwise stated in these By-Laws, members of the standing committees will be appointed by the committee chair.
 Each committee should strive for a membership of three to ten active committee participants.

 C. Other committees will be formed as deemed necessary by the Board of Directors.
 These committees will be formed using the same structure as that of standing committees.

 D. Term Limits: Any member selected to serve on a committee will have a term of no more than four consecutive years.
 In the event there are no volunteers to fill a position that may come open, the chair may elect to have a sitting member serve an additional year.